mirage335-colossus/ubiquitous_bash/README.md

 Need to connect multiple output files/pipes/buffers to another program with multiple input files/pipes/buffers?
 MetaEngine is an efficient framework to create such complex 'pipelines' .

 Need to share data from a program or serial device (eg. VR controllers, 3D printer motors, etc) with several other programs or devices, and maybe the existing 'HID' drivers are not flexible enough?
 Emulate a 'shared pair of wires' with 'queue', and send a packet.
 Both 'tripleBuffer' and automatic connection of multiple 'pipes' are available as backends.
+For less real-time purposes, 'interactive' and 'database' backends exist as well.

 Compatible with UNIX/MSW(/Cygwin) .
 Portable on all platforms (including portable Cygwin installation) .
 Anchor '*.bat' 'shortcuts' are simultaneously executable as both 'batch' and "bash" scripts, comment characters being appropriately interpreted for each.